 What skin types are liquid highlighters best for?

-Contrary to what you might think, liquid highlighters have the potential to play nice with all skin types, from oily to dry.
 "With how versatile the formulas are, any skin type can find a liquid highlight that works for them,” says Tulve.
 “Drier skin types will love the fact that the pigments won’t gather up on problem areas like a powder formula would, while oilier skin types can use a bolder gleam as an underpaint to bring life back to a matte foundation without making it look too shiny.”

 Meet the Expert